-Current choice will affect forward() and will be used in mmrazor.core.subnet.utils. export_fix_subnet() or mutator.
+Current choice will affect forward() and will be used in mmrazor.core.subnet.utils.export_fix_subnet() or mutator.

+'''

-abstract dump_chosen() \rightarrow mmrazor.utils.typing.DumpChosen Save the current state of the mutable as a dictionary.
+abstract dump_chosen() → mmrazor.utils.typing.DumpChosen

+'''

 DumpChosen has chosen and meta fields. chosen is necessary, fix_chosen will use the chosen . meta is used to store some non-essential information.